forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 the new connector that's being added.
 1. Update the `email_connector` section under `notifier` in `forseti_conf_server.yaml` with configuration details of the new connector.
+1. Update the `EMAIL_CONNECTOR_FACTORY` in `email_factory.py` with the
+new connector and connector specific class that was created.

 ## What's next